-Johanna (McClees) Phillips is a social studies teacher at Shorecrest High School in Shoreline, Washington.
+Johanna (McClees) Phillips is the Activity Coordinator and Leadership teacher at Shorecrest High School in Shoreline, Washington.
+Prior to that, she was a high school social studies teacher.
 She was the first scholar to pursue research on the local Seattle group, Christian Friends for Racial Equality.
 Her findings were detailed in her senior thesis.
-After receiving a B.A. in History, with honors, from the University of Washington, Ms. Phillips earned a Master of Education from The George Washington University in 2002.
-Her foremost goals are to promote student interest in local history, primary sources, and civil rights issues.
+After receiving a B.A. in History, with honors, from the University of Washington in 1997, Ms. Phillips earned a Master of Education from George Washington University in 2002.
+As a social studies teacher, her goals were to promote student interest in local history, primary sources, and civil rights issues.
+Currently, she works with her students and colleagues to create a school climate and culture that is mindful of race and equity and seeks to be inclusive and empowering for all students.
+She was awarded the Washington State High School Adviser of the Year in 2019 by the Association of Washington Student Leaders / Association of Washington School Principals for her work in bringing greater attention to implementing intentional practices related to equity into the school activities and leadership sphere.

 William Montague Cobb was born in Washington, D.C.
 October 12, 1904.
 He earned his B.A. from Amherst College in 1925 and continued his research in embryology at Woods Hole Marine Biology Laboratory in Massachusetts.
 Cobb then went to Howard University, and earned his medical degree … Read MoreW.
 Montague Cobb (1904-1990)